nestorSag/mlops-lite/README.md

 ## Setting up the MLFlow server

-If you already have an MLFlow server, set `MLFLOW_TRACKING_URI` to your server's address.
+If you already have an MLFlow server, just set `MLFLOW_TRACKING_URI` to your server's address.
 If not, use the Terraform project to start one up in AWS.
 You will need to:

 1. Install AWS CLI